jasonshyang/hayate/README.md

 Currently only two strategies are available as examples:
 - Simple Market Making: place limit order on both sides of the orderbook with a fixed spread
-- Dynamic Spread Market Making; place limit order on both sides of the orderbook with a dynamic spread based on indicators (in dev)
+- Dynamic Spread Market Making; place limit order on both sides of the orderbook with a dynamic spread based on RSI and NATR

 ## Development Status